-- via the base station (gNB), which requires it to pass through the NR-Uu interface twice (see Figure 2). - 5G sidelink communication could possibly be used in Industween devices (via the NR-PC5 interface) instead of routing it trial IoT when devices are in proximity to one another.
+Potential Benefits and Challenges of Using5G Sidelink in Factory Applications This chapter discusses the potential benefits and challenges of using 5G sidelink communication in automated factories.
+5G sidelink makes it possible to directly send user data between devices (via the NR-PC5 interface) instead of routing it via the base station (gNB), which requires it to pass through the NR-Uu interface twice (see Figure 2).
+5G sidelink communication could possibly be used in Industrial IoT when devices are in proximity to one another.
 UEs